learn-co-curriculum/html5-semantic-elements-v2-1/README.md

 # HTML5 Semantic Elements

 ## Introduction
-We have `div` elements to organize and label sections of HTML.
-But too many `div` tags makes our HTML document look cluttered and confusing.
-Even when we identify or classify them with specific names, it's a lot to keep track of.
-It would be clearer for both developers and browsers if we could use more descriptive HTML elements to arrange our content.
+You've seen several html tags such as `head`, `body`, `title` and `p` which help organize the various sections of a webpage.
+The arbitrary container element to organize other pieces of html is a `div`.
+While flexible and versatile, too many `div` tags makes an HTML document look cluttered and confusing.
+Even when you identify or classify them with specific names, it's a lot to keep track of.
+It would be clearer for both developers and browsers to use more descriptive HTML elements to arrange content.
 That's where semantic elements come in.
-They allow us to say, "this isn't _just_ a division of text, it's a _header_."
-We'll learn more about these _semantic_ elements in this lesson.
+They allow you to say, "this isn't _just_ a division of text, it's a _header_."
+In this lesson, you'll learn more about these _semantic_ elements.

 ## Objectives
 You will be able to: